exochron/MountJournalEnhanced/Roadmap.md

 - Pimp my Mount: more effects in display, like:
     - underbody lightning
     - sunglasses for mount
-- retro UI: like in WotLK
+- retro UI: like in original WotLK